jianliao/your-source-to-prompt.html/README.md

 **Your Source to Prompt** is a single `.html` file that, when opened in a modern browser (like Chrome), provides a complete GUI to easily select code files and combine them into a single text output.
 The key innovation is that it runs entirely in your browser, with no external dependencies or services.
 It’s:

 - **Local and Secure**: Your code never leaves your machine.
 - **No Installation Hassles**: No Python, no Node.js, no CLI fiddling.
+Just a single, self-contained HTML file that you open in any modern browser and then it "just works."
 - **Works with Any Folder**: Not limited to Git repos.
 - **Optimized for Repeated Use**: Save and load presets of file selections and settings.